Para leer esta hoja informativa en español, haga clic aquí.

 - What Does Trauma Have to Do with HIV?

 Several studies have shown that experiences of trauma are much more common among girls and women living with HIV than among those in the general population.
 So, what is trauma, and what is its relationship to HIV?

-Trauma generally refers to a deeply disturbing or distressing experience – something that involves serious injury or emotional wounding.
+Trauma refers to a deeply disturbing or distressing experience – something that involves serious injury or emotional wounding.
 Trauma can result from a situation, an event, or a series of events that you experience as physically and/or emotionally harmful.
-A traumatic experience can have long-lasting negative effects on your ability to function as well as on your mental, physical, social, emotional, and spiritual well-being.
+A traumatic experience can affect your ability to function, and your mental, physical, social, emotional, or spiritual well-being for a long time.

 A key thing to understand about trauma is that your experience of an event or situation as deeply disturbing is what makes it traumatic.
 Different people will have different experiences of the same event.
 While some people will find a particular situation traumatic, others may not find it as distressing and may not be as affected by it.

 - Natural disasters, such as hurricanes, floods, fires, or earthquakes

 - War or political violence, including being forced to move (refugee)

 - Sudden violent or unexpected death of a loved one (e.g., murder, suicide, accident, heart attack)